 Custom Pet Memorial Keychain Tag

-This personalized tag is like your pet’s collar tag, customized with their name and details, but also includes cute paw prints and little angel wings to represent their soaring spirit.
+This personalized tag is like your pet’s collar tag, customized with their name and details, but also includes cute paw prints.

 Pet Memorial Plaque

 Wooden sign personalized with a sympathy quote and your pet’s name.
 This sweet sympathy gift also holds a photo of your beloved dog with a hook for their collar.
 A truly sweet way to remember them.

 Personalized Remembrance Candle

 A soothing blend of rich lavender and fresh foliage.
 This handcrafted sympathy candle includes a customized label with your pet’s name and a loving quote.